-I’m so excited to share this post today!
-To me, this is the coolest part about getting your finances in order and getting out of debt and I’m so pumped to get into it that I’m not even adding any intro-fluff here…we are going to get right down to it today because the quicker you learn how to use this amazing tool the quicker you can put it into action and pay off all that dang debt that’s been dragging you down for years!
+Debt.
+So many of us have it.
+We all want to get out of it.
+The coolest part about getting your finances in order is getting out of debt because you’re literally paving your own way to freedom!
+I’m so excited to explain how the debt snowball works because the quicker you learn how to use this amazing tool the quicker you can put it into action and pay off all that dang debt that’s been dragging you down for years!

-The Debt Snowball system is taught by many a financial guru under many different pseudonyms yet the concept remains the same!
+The debt snowball system is taught by many a financial guru under many different pseudonyms yet the concept remains the same!
 You will focus all of the extra money in your budget and your financial energy on paying off one particular debt (the smallest debt).

 2) Pay minimum payments on debt #2 and up.